UnitedEffects/ueauth/README.md

 ## Todo

 * TEST - Make sure you can't POST with account.orgs or account.domains
-* if product is deleted, it must be removed from all organizations and all domains
-* if product is removed from organization, it must be removed from all associated domains
 * Ensure org added to an account exsists first
 * Ensure domain added to an account exists and is part of the associated org first
 * Setup invites to orgs and/or domains